statamic/docs/content/collections/docs/frontend-overview.md

 ---
 ## Clarification

 The **frontend** of a website is what users see and interact with in their browser.
-It includes everything from the text and images, to the various layouts and even RSS feeds that your readers and visitors consume.
+It includes everything from the text and images, to the various layouts and even RSS feeds your readers and visitors consume.

 > It's highly likely this isn't new information – most people who read these docs are developers with front-end experience.
 Please keep reading though!
 There's good info in here.

-When we refer to the frontend of a _Statamic_ site, we're talking about the templates and views, JavaScript and CSS files, media assets, and other resources that are used to render your final website.
+When we refer to the frontend of a _Statamic_ site, we're talking about the templates and views, JavaScript and CSS files, media assets, and other resources used to render your final website.

 The **backend** of a Statamic site is all of the PHP and Laravel code that you can customize and extend to add your own unique features and capabilities to your site.